Find Affordable College Courses

 Full Design & Applied Arts at Ouachita Baptist University Report

-With a ranking of #9, University of Arkansas - Fort Smith did quite well on this year’s most popular schools for design and applied arts students working on their bachelor’s degree.
-UAFS is a moderately-sized public school located in the city of Fort Smith.
+University of Arkansas - Fort Smith ranked #9 on this year’s Most Popular Design & Applied Arts Bachelor’s Degree Schools in Arkansas list.
+UAFS is a medium-sized public school located in the city of Fort Smith.

 About 67% of the students majoring in design at the school are women while 33% are male.